Skip to main content

 }

-Let's go create our payment form.
-This form will be displayed on the checkout page when the customer chooses the Stripe payment gateway.
+Let's create a React component for our payment form that will display when a customer selects the Stripe payment method:

 stripe